chee-zaram/alx-system_engineering-devops/README.md

 ## Loops, conditions and parsing

-Learning more advnaced syntax and semantics in shell scripting. [click here]().
+Learning more advnaced syntax and semantics in shell scripting. [click here](https://github.com/chee-zaram/alx-system_engineering-devops/tree/master/0x04-loops_conditions_and_parsing).

+## Processes and Signals

+Understanding what processes are, how they work, how the they are controlled by the system, and how they can be sent signals. [click here]().